Gas station chain Sheetz lowers prices to $3.99 until July Fourth

-(WBRE/WYOU) — Regional gas station chain Sheetz announced Monday it would “lower the pain at the pump” with a gas price reduction at all its locations.
+(WBRE/WYOU) — Regional gas station chain Sheetz announced Monday it would “lower the pain at the pump” with a gas price reduction at some of its locations.

 According to a media release, effective immediately, Sheetz, will reduce the price of fuel to $3.99 a gallon for Unleaded 88 gas and $3.49 a gallon for E85.